Times Spent Outdoors: Priceless!

 An Unexpected Find

-"Finding Gila topminnow in the net was unexpected," said Ross Timmons, native fish biologist with the Arizona Game and Fish Department.
+"Finding Gila topminnow in the net was unexpected," said Ross Timmons, native fish biologist with the Arizona Game And Fish Department.
 "After this previous summer's runoff, we were expecting to find a different native fish, the longfin dace, but instead we found Gila topminnow."

 Scientists and residents have eagerly awaited the fish's return as the river's water quality continually improves in this reliably flowing stretch.
 Fish species diversity has increased in both the Nogales and downstream Tucson sections of the river since 2009 and 2014 respectively; though, in Pima County, only non-native species were found until this year.
 Annual surveys aim to find all the species living in the river, but do not estimate population numbers.